 The Parameter names column lists the model parameters defined to run in sweep.
 The Parameter value list column contains the associated value.
 The Range column lists the cell range in the worksheet linked to the model parameters.
 You can directly edit the Parameter value list column.
-Click Update to update the modification in the model.
+Click Update Model to update the model with the edited values.